mikebowman79/Week11-UFO_Sightings/README.md

 a.
 Submit Button: There is no "Submit" button to enter values for each of the filters
 b.
-Clear Button: A "Clear" button needs to be introduced so prior results can be deleted for the next filtered attempt.
+Clear Button: A "Clear" button needs to be introduced so prior results can be deleted for the next filtered attempt. c, Case Sensitivity: The text entered into the "Search" boxes must match exactly as it is shown on the displayed results.
+It would be easier for a novice user to be able to enter values that are not case sensitive.

 Additional Image: Narrative at top of page